sun-n-y/foodRecipes-/README.md

       - form data api to collect values, so name attr is needed in input, server will look for this value
       - upon submit we will have access to form data in the action
     - once you have data make post request to api endpoint
+  - error handling with actions and loaders
+    - when loading data and theres an error it makes sense to use single page error or global error
+    - but when submitting form theres no need for error pages, use toasts
 - react query library
   - caches requests to optimize app performance
 - styled components